 I don’t talk about my time in the military very much, or even discuss it with people who aren’t very close to me.
 To me, it’s kind of like that scene in Saving Private Ryan where Matt Damon’s character asks Tom Hank’s character to tell him about the memories he has of his wife pruning the rose bushes in their garden (to help provide some thoughts of home), to which Hanks replies, “No, those are mine.”

-I also struggle with talking about my time in service out of some guilt too.
+I also struggle with talking about my time in service out of a sense of guilt.
 That guilt comes from not being with my brothers and sisters during this almost 10 years of war.
 I’m sure some of you are a bit confused by that statement.
 I was Honorably Discharged (almost sounds like a prison release, lol) from the United States Army on September 7, 2001.
 Take a look at that date again.
 My release date from the military, and subsequently the date I was supposed to start my long awaited civilian life; a normal life, back in the real world, began 4 days before the most horrific attack on U.S. soil, September 11, 2001; the day the Twin Towers fell.
 My sense of normal never existed again.

 My guilt only compounded when I started hearing stories of soldiers I knew and served with that had fallen in battle.
 I fell into a deep depression that lasted for several years.
 Because of that depression I did things (which I will not go into) and said things out of anger that I wish everyday I could take back.
 I couldn’t understand why I wasn’t called back.
 Why was I so special not to have to go to war with the rest of my friends?

-I use the word friends to describe the guys I served with, and I know that it is not a fitting description.
-I am stuck using the word friend because there is no such word to describe how I feel about the men I served with.
-They are all like family to me.
+I use the word friends to describe the men and women I served with, yet I know that it is not a fitting description.
+They are my family.
 Many of them, hell, most of them I have not seen in 10 years and only get to communicate with them over Facebook, but I know if I ever do get to see them again it will be like no time has gone by.
 I love those guys with all my heart.

 It’s a bond no one who has not served can ever describe or understand…..and NO, people who think playing on sports team can somehow relate; you cannot.
 I hate when those A-Holes on ESPN say that these athletes are warriors, and are going to war on the field.